RX-M/kubecon-eu-2019/README.md

 # kubecon-eu-2019

-## A day in the life of a Cloud Native Dev
+## A Day in the life of a cloud native developer

 You made it!
 Good.
 Now get to work!!!